-By utilizing these tips you’ll know more about the employee’s strengths and weaknesses, their personality, how they’ll fit into your team, where they have room to learn and how fast they do it.
+By utilizing these tips you’ll know more about the employee’s strengths and weaknesses, their personality, how they’ll fit into your team, where they have room to learn, and how fast they do it.
 It’s an investment you won’t regret and it will pay dividends in the future.
 People on your team will be happier and you’ll retain key employees.

 If you simply try to create a standard process, you won’t be taking advantage of a precious opportunity.
 Standard processes have their place.
 We all know about standardized testing in schools (and we hated it).
-Why use a standard approach on your new employees?
+Why use a standard approach for your new employees?